Machine Learning: The Basics: Decision Trees

-We have depicted an example of a decision tree in Figure \ref{fig_decision_tree}.
-The decision tree consists of nodes which are connected by directed edges.
-It is useful to think of a decision tree as a step-by-step instruction (a ``recipe'') for how to compute the predictor value $h(\vx)$ given the input feature $\vx \in \featurespace$.
-This computation starts at the {\bf root node} and ends at one of the {\bf leaf nodes}.
-A leaf node $m$, which does not have any outgoing edges, corresponds to a certain subset or ``region'' $\mathcal{R}_{m} \subseteq \featurespace$ of the feature space.
-The hypothesis $h$ associated with a decision tree is constant over the regions $\mathcal{R}_{m}$, such that $h(\vx) = h_{m}$ for all $\vx \in \mathcal{R}_{m}$ and some fixed number $h_{m} \in \mathbb{R}$.
-In general, there are two types of nodes in a decision tree: \begin{itemize} \item decision (or test) nodes, which correspond to particular ``tests'' about the feature vector $\vx$ (e.g., ``is the norm of $\vx$ larger than $10$'' which can be rephrased as the condition ``$\|\vx\| > 10$''). \item leaf nodes, which correspond to subsets of the feature space. \end{itemize} The particular decision tree depicted in Figure \ref{fig_decision_tree} consists of two decision nodes (including the root node) and three leaf nodes.
+The nodes in a \gls{decisiontree} are of two different types, \begin{itemize} \item decision (or test) nodes, which represent particular ``tests'' about the feature vector $\featurevec$, e.g., ``is the norm of $\featurevec$ larger than $10$?''). \item leaf nodes, which correspond to subsets of the feature space. \end{itemize} The particular \gls{decisiontree},depicted in Figure \ref{fig_decision_tree} consists of two decision nodes (including the root node) and three leaf nodes.

-Given limited computational resources, we need to restrict ourselves to decision trees which are not too large.
-We can define a particular hypothesis space by collecting all decision trees which uses the tests ``$\| \vx - \vu \| \leq r$'' and ``$\| \vx - \vu \| \leq r$'' (for fixed vectors $\vu$ and $\vv$ and fixed radius $r >0$) and depth not larger than $2$.\footnote{The depth of a decision tree is the maximum number of hops it takes to reach a leaf node starting from the root and following the arrows.
-The decision tree depicted in Figure \ref{fig_decision_tree} has depth $2$.} In order to assess the quality of different decision trees we need to use a loss function which can be chosen arbitrarily.
-We emphasize that decision trees can be combined with an arbitrary loss function.
+Given limited computational resources, we can only use \gls{decisiontree}s with a limited depth.
+The depth of a \gls{decisiontree}, is the maximum number of hops it takes to reach a leaf node starting from the root and following the arrows.
+The \gls{decisiontree},depicted in Figure \ref{fig_decision_tree} has depth $2$.
+We obtain an entire \gls{hypospace} by collecting all hypothesis maps that are obtained from the \gls{decisiontree} in Figure \ref{fig_decision_tree} with some vectors $\vu$ and $\vv$, some positive radius $\weight >0$.
+The resulting \gls{hypospace} is parametrized by the vectors $\vu, \vv$ and the number $\weight$.

+To assess the quality of a particular \gls{decisiontree},we can use various loss functions.
+Examples of loss functions used to measure the quality of a \gls{decisiontree}, are the squared error loss for numeric labels (regression) or the impurity of individual \gls{decisionregion} for categorical labels (classification).